Darwin K. Kyle: Medal of Honor

 2d Lt.
 Kyle, distinguished himself by conspicuous gallantry and intrepidity above and beyond the call of duty in action against the enemy.
 When his platoon had been pinned down by intense fire, he completely exposed himself to move among and encourage his men to continue the advance against enemy forces strongly entrenched on Hill 185.
 Inspired by his courageous leadership, the platoon resumed the advance but was again pinned down when an enemy machine gun opened fire, wounding 6 of the men.
 2d Lt.
 Kyle immediately charged the hostile emplacement alone, engaged the crew in hand-to-hand combat, killing all 3.
 Continuing on toward the objective, his platoon suddenly received an intense automatic-weapons fire from a well-concealed hostile position on its right flank.
 Again leading his men in a daring bayonet charge against this position, firing his carbine and throwing grenades, 2d Lt.
 Kyle personally destroyed 4 of the enemy before he was killed by a burst from an enemy submachine gun.
 The extraordinary heroism and outstanding leadership of 2d Lt.
 Kyle, and his gallant self-sacrifice, reflect the highest credit upon himself and are in keeping with the esteemed traditions of the military service.

+Soldier's Medal

+The President of the United States of America, authorized by Act of Congress, July 2, 1926, takes pleasure in presenting the Soldier’s Medal to Second Lieutenant (Infantry) [then Master Sergeant] Darwin Keith Kyle (ASN: 0-2262608), United States Army, for heroism not involving actual conflict with an enemy of the United States while serving with Company K, 3d Battalion, 7th Infantry Regiment, 3d Infantry Division, in action in Korea.
+On 24 December 1950, during the final stages of the evacuation of the beachhead at Hung-nam, Korea, a tremendous explosion of an ammunition dump sprayed the area with shrapnel and white phosphorous.
+Many of the men boarding landing crafts were wounded and all were stunned by the explosion and the concussion that followed.
+Lieutenant Kyle, quickly regaining his senses and with utter disregard for his own personal safety, restored order and directed the removal of the wounded.
+One of the landing crafts had been hit and the rudder mechanism completely destroyed.
+Fearlessly, Lieutenant Kyle returned to the beachhead inferno to find tools and materials.
+Constantly endangered by succeeding explosions, he was able to effect emergency repairs and guide the craft away from the flaming beach, shortly before the beach was rocked by an explosion which would have destroyed the craft if it had remained.
+The courage, initiative, and concern for his comrades displayed by Lieutenant Kyle saved many lives and reflects great credit upon himself and the military service.